Deploy and run a universal forwarder inside a Docker container

 You can use the following Docker commands to manage containers.

-- To see a list of your running containers with the command
+- To see a list of your running containers, run:

 docker container stop <container_id>